 Laser Hair Removal

 This noninvasive laser treatment uses gentle beams of light to get rid of hair.
-The hair's melanin (the part that gives hair its color) absorbs the light, which turns into heat.
+The hair’s melanin (the part that gives hair its color) absorbs the light, which turns into heat.
 The heat damages the follicle (but not the surrounding skin or tissue) and prevents it from producing more hair.
-Treatments typically last about 30 minutes and you don't have to take time off to recover-so you can get back to your normal activities immediately.
-Laser hair removal usually requires three to seven treatments and works best for people with light skin and dark hair.

 Laser hair removal can treat hair anywhere on the face or body.
 Women often treat the bikini area, chin, upper lip, and legs.
-Men can safely eliminate unwanted hair from places such as their backs.
+Men can safely eliminate unwanted hair from places such as their chests and backs.

 Administered by a licensed nurse or physician, a small hand-held laser device used to deliver the light beams is placed on the treatment area.
 You might experience some mild discomfort during the session-like the feeling of a rubber band snapping against your skin.
 A topical anesthetic can be applied 60 minutes before your session, if needed, and some people like to briefly apply an ice pack afterwards.
 During the procedure you’ll wear tinted goggles to protect your eyes from the laser light.

 Laser hair removal works when the light beams are absorbed by the melanin in the hair shaft and follicle.
 People with dark hair are considered the best candidates.
 Blonde, gray, and strawberry-blonde hair may not absorb the laser light.
-And contrast between the hair and your skin is also important, so people with dark or olive-colored skin may not have enough contrast for the beams to be absorbed by the hair follicle.
+And contrast between the hair and your skin is also important, so people with dark skin may not have enough contrast for the beams to be absorbed by the hair follicle.

 Each person responds differently to laser hair removal.
 Some may require more treatments than others.
 And sometimes laser hair removal can’t eliminate hair completely.
 If some hair does grow back, it’s usually thinner and finer than before the treatment.